 I wasn’t quite sure what was the deal with getting the “Funny” or “Regular” on the wheel, but I know if we hit the tiny “Win” areas, we’d get a huge turkey leg – big beyond imagination.

 Still good.
-Not gonna complain, although it was a couple hundred more yen just to get that lucky spin – this we only realised after paying (and playing).
+I’m not going to complain, although it was a couple hundred more yen just to get that lucky spin – this we only realized after paying (and playing).

 ¥500 Minion Bun